 Lyman Estate Weatherization and Energy Efficiency Project

 The Lyman Estate mansion underwent preservation work and system upgrades to become an energy efficient historic building.
-The project aimed to reduce energy consumption by fifty percent while still adhering to the preservation philosophy that defines Historic New England.
-We hope to demonstrate how historic homeowners can achieve significant savings in energy without sacrificing the elements and details that give character to their buildings.
+The project reduced energy consumption by more than fifty percent while still adhering to the preservation philosophy that defines Historic New England.
+We hope to demonstrate how owners of old houses can achieve significant savings in energy without sacrificing the elements and details that give character to their buildings.
 The project followed these basic steps:

 - window conservation instead of replacement